 All LEAs should do everything they can to track students in their district or entering their district that have been affected by Harvey.
 It will be some time before any determinations are made about whether additional aid will be available, the extent of this assistance, how it can be used, and how it will be delivered.
 However, we also know that previous aid programs have required districts to be able to verify the number of students it is serving that have been impacted by the particular storm or disaster at hand.
 So, be sure that you add a "Harvey Indicator" to your local school database systems to track these students until some other mechanism becomes available.
 The PEIMS instructions and templates on the THEO website do have a space for indicating the nature or name of a storm impacting on the life of enrolling students, so, if nothing else, a paper record can help keep track of these number until another solution arises.
 The Texas Education Agency (TEA) may have resources in the works, too; but, this will help in the interim.

-Contact Cheryl Myers, the Homeless Education Program Manager.Email Cheryl
+Contact Cheryl Myers, the Homeless Education Specialist.Email Cheryl